InfusionBot/Welcome-Bot/commands.md

 ##### Subcommands:

 - `all` - Delete 100 messages
-- `bots` - Delete all messages sent by a bot
+- `bots` - Delete all messages sent by a bot in this channel
 - `*[string]` - `*Text` will delete any message containing "Text"

 ##### Cmd info